 You should finish helping a customer by actively suggesting a next step.
 If he or she is ready to make a purchase at this point, escort or direct the customer to the checkout where you or someone else will go through the payment procedure with the customer.
 If the customer is not ready to buy at this point, your suggested next step might be a further invitation to engage with the merchandise or service such as, "Is there anything else I can help you with?", "Would you like a brochure?", or "Would you like to try that on?"
 You should never just say something such as, "Here you go" or "Okay, then" and move on.

 The Tricky Part of Customer Service

 I know it's basic, but providing good customer service is basic.
 The tricky part of it is providing good customer service to all your customers all the time.
 Hopefully these tips for better customer service will help you and your staff accomplish that.
+See also: